Action Bias: Preferring Action Over Inaction

 The von Restorff Isolation Effect: What Stands Out Is Remembered Better

-The von Restorff isolation effect (sometimes called the von Restorff effect or the isolation effect) is a cognitive bias that causes people to remember things better when they stand out from other things that they’re next to.
-For example, the von Restorff isolation effect means that people who are shown a color photo in …
+The von Restorff isolation effect (sometimes called the von Restorff effect or the isolation effect) is a cognitive bias that causes people to remember things better when they stand out from adjacent things.
+For example, the von Restorff isolation effect means that people who are shown a color photo in a group of black-and-white …

 Read more